Target Span Detection for Implicit Harmful Content: Experiments

 \subsection{Error Analysis}

 We use RoBERTa-Large and IHC (finetuned on the IHC train set) for error analysis.
 From our quantitative analysis, we discovered that in 26.5$\%$ of the instances where errors occurred, at least one of the predicted spans within a piece of content exhibited a ``boundary'' error, meaning the predicted span partially overlaps with the actual span but falls short by several characters.
-For instance, whereas the correct span might be "European people," the model might only identify "European".
+For instance, whereas the correct span might be "European people," the model might only identify "European" however, in approximately 90$\%$ of such cases, the most important words or phrases to detect the targeted group were present.
+The boundary errors occurred in the least important words such as stop words.

 Additionally, we observed that one of the common model failures is due to the discrepancy between the \emph{number} of predicted spans and the number of ground truth spans.
 Considering the failed cases, roughly a third predicted too many spans, a third predicted too few, and a third predicted the right number.
-Missing or over-generating are both substantial sources of error, suggesting the need for better tuning of thresholds via the prompt.
+Missing or over-generating are both important sources of error, suggesting the need for improvement.

-Our manual observation of the failed cases also showed interesting patterns that can be useful for future research.
-We identify three main failure patterns: 1) \textbf{Obfuscated targets} where the model fails to correctly identify the target because the original word or phrase is obfuscated -- e.g., ``songwriter'' is written as ``s0ngwr1t3r''; 2) \textbf{Implicit and subtle references to targets} where the trained model fails to recognize the target because lexically and semantically the original target is hidden for prediction -- e.g., hiding the``songwriter'' by substituting it with ``conservatory graduates''; and 3) \textbf{Dataset limitations} also occasionally cause failure because the weakly annotated target should not be a target in the first place -- e.g., marking an often maligned item or location even though it is not the target of hate speech.
+Our manual observation of the failed cases showed interesting patterns that can be useful for future research.
+We identify a few main failure patterns: 1) \textbf{Obfuscated targets} where the model fails to correctly identify the target because the original word or phrase is obfuscated -- e.g., ``songwriter'' is written as ``s0ngwr1t3r''; and 2) \textbf{Implicit and subtle references to targets} where the trained model fails to recognize the target because lexically and semantically the original target is replaced with its indirect reference -- e.g., hiding the``songwriter'' by substituting it with ``conservatory graduates''.